 Protecting your confidential health information is important to us.
-Our Release of Information Department maintains your medical records, so it remains safe and available to you when you need it.
+Our Release of Information Department maintains your medical records, so it remains safe and available to you when you need them.

 Your medical record is a summary of the services you received during your hospital visit.
 It contains your